ansys/api-eigen-example/doc/source/contributing.rst

     cd doc
     make html

-After the build completes the html documentation is located in the ``_builds/html`` directory and you can load the ``index.html`` into a web browser.
+After the build completes the HTML documentation is located in the ``_builds/html`` directory and you can load the ``index.html`` into a web browser.
 To clean the documentation you can execute this command:

 .. code::

     make clean

-Posting Issues
+Posting issues
 --------------
 Use the `API Eigen Example Issues <https://github.com/ansys/api-eigen-example/issues>`_ page to submit questions, report bugs, and request new features.

-Code Style
+Code style
 ----------
 API Eigen Examples is compliant with `PyAnsys Development Code Style Guide
 <https://dev.docs.pyansys.com/coding_style/index.html>`_.
 Code style is checked